Inchanga: History

-Inchanga was noted as the location of a 27 m tall rail viaduct that was poorly constructed and required extremely slow crossing (10km/h), and if the wind speed exceeded 15km/h the passengers were made to walk across the bridge, after which the train followed.
+Intshanga was noted as the location of a 27 m tall rail viaduct that was poorly constructed and required extremely slow crossing (10km/h), and if the wind speed exceeded 15km/h the passengers were made to walk across the bridge, after which the train followed.

 An alternate route around the ravine made the bridge obsolete in 1892, and a train station was built nearby in 1895.
 A hotel was built near the train station in 1903, but 20 years later a new rail line was built some distance away and business suffered.
 Both the hotel and the train station have been restored and are operating in their original function.
 The station serves as the midpoint on the excursion trips of the Umgeni Steam Railway.